 Supported by the Paul Hamlyn Foundation, On The Road has emerged from our successful programme for 14-19 year olds – the Society of Explorers.
 Between 2016 and 2020, On The Road will invest in people and relationships.
 We will visit festivals, community events outside of and in the city centre, as well as organising our own events and pop-up activities.

-As of March 2017, the van is ready for us to transform it from basic Peugeot Boxer to On The Road mega-van!
-Hoping to have it literally on the road by July 2017, we have appointed an architect to give it an amazing makeover.
+As of March 2017, the van was ready for us to transform it from basic Peugeot Boxer to On The Road mega-van!
+In the hope of having it literally on the road by July 2017, we appointed an architect to give it an amazing makeover.
 We invited proposals from a selection of architects based in Sheffield, UK and Europe, all of which were of a very high standard.
 Together with the Society of Explorers, three were shortlisted.
-We have appointed London-based duo Public Works to work with the Society of Explorers on this fantastic project.
-On Saturday 1 April, they made their first visit Sheffield to take a driving tour around the city and its outskirts, to get a feel for our amazing city.
+We appointed London-based duo Public Works to work with the Society of Explorers on this fantastic project.
+On Saturday 1 April, they made their first visit Sheffield to take a driving tour around the city and its outskirts, to get a feel for our amazing city, and launched it at Tramlines 2017 as part of the Folk Forest Fair.

 Over the next few months, we will be running further workshops and excursions to develop the plans for the van.
 If you want to find out more about the workshops and are interested to get involved in the next one, click this link.